NeverGX/siamfc-pytorch/README.md

 # Pytorch implementation of SiamFC
 ## Introduction
-This project is the Pytorch implementation of Fully-Convolutional Siamese Networks for Object Tracking，the original version was trainned on ILSVRC2015-VID dataset, but this version is trained on GOT-10K dataset, and achieved better results.
+This project is the Pytorch implementation of Fully-Convolutional Siamese Networks for Object Tracking, the original version was trainned on ILSVRC2015-VID dataset, but this version is trained on GOT-10K dataset, and achieved better results.
 ## Download models
-Download models in BaiduYun(https://pan.baidu.com/s/1pBZob53r8On-eJBKfY-qKQ&shfl=sharepset) and put the model.pth in the correct directory in experiments
+Download models in [BaiduYun](https://pan.baidu.com/s/1pBZob53r8On-eJBKfY-qKQ&shfl=sharepset) and put the model.pth in the correct directory in experiments
 The extracted code is ```duuy
 ## Run demo
 ```bash